golemfactory/golem-sdk-task-executor/docs/UPGRADING.md

 });
 ```

-### Task specific options
+### Providing task specific options

 The `TaskExecutorOptions` is compatible with the interface used in `golem-js@3.x`.
-Additionally, it is extended with [options](https://github.com/golemfactory/golem-sdk-task-executor/blob/a5bd6d6ac97106b501bc5d867349c3031e6b65a6/src/executor.ts#L27) specific to the task model.
+Additionally, it is extended with `TaskSpecificOptions` specific to the task model.
 E.g.

 ```typescript
 const executor = await TaskExecutor.create({